 Consumers say they prefer email over any other marketing channel.
-That’s part of what makes Marketing Suite such a powerful tool for your salon, spa, or wellness business.
-Your email marketing strategy is critical to connecting with prospects, winning back lost customers, improving retention, and increasing your revenue.
+That's part of what makes email marketing such a powerful tool for your salon, spa, or wellness business—if you're using it in the right way.
+Your email marketing strategy is critical to connecting with prospects, winning back lost clients, improving retention, and increasing your revenue.

 Looking to develop—or revamp—your email marketing program?
-This guide breaks down everything you need to know before hitting send.
+This free email marketing guide breaks down everything you need to know before hitting send.
+Learn about:

 Developing your email marketing program

 For most businesses, there are three types of campaigns that make up a successful email marketing strategy.
 Each category has its own unique and important purpose:

 Direct emails are sent from a staff member and can be an integral part of your sales process.
 By reaching out directly, these emails create a more personal experience for customers.

 Newsletters and one-off campaigns offer a chance to provide ongoing value and education and to promote upcoming events and services.

 Automated campaigns enable businesses to work smarter, not harder.
 These preset campaigns are sent automatically to customers throughout the various stages of their customer journey.